On local characterizations of Hida families of Siegel modular forms: Introduction

 \begin{enumerate}[style=sameline, style=sameline, align=left,label=(\scshape{FinPN}), ref=\scshape{Fin-PN},partopsep=0pt,parsep=0pt] \item $\Sel_{\mathrm{ur},p}(K,\DD)^\vee$ is a pseudo-null $\Lambda$-module. \end{enumerate}

 $\Sel_{\Int}(K,\DD)$ and $\Sel_{\mathrm{ur},p}(K,\DD)$ are both discrete Selmer groups associated to the discrete Galois module $\DD$, following Greenberg's recipe \cite{MR2290593,MR2740696,MR3629652}.
-The precise definitions of these objects will be recalled later in Section \ref{subsec:selmer}, we note the following sequence of inclusions of discrete $\TT^\Yos$-modules:
+The precise definitions of these objects will be recalled later in Section \ref{subsec:selmer}; here we note the following sequence of inclusions of discrete $\TT^\Yos$-modules:

+Here, $\Sel_{\mathrm{ord}}(K,\DD)$ is the usual Greenberg primitive Selmer group that appears in the two-variable Asai main conjectures.
+To deduce that $\Sel_{\mathrm{ord}}(K,\DD)^\vee$ is $\Lambda$-torsion, one may use standard arguments using control theorems to reduce the torsion-ness assertion to the vanishing of the corresponding Bloch--Kato Selmer groups at fixed weights.
+For progress on the latter, we refer the reader to \cite{grossi2025asaiflachclassespadiclfunctions}.

-Here, $\Sel_{\mathrm{ord}}(K,\DD)$ is the usual Greenberg primitive Selmer group that appears in the two-variable Asai main conjectures. \begin{remark} The Pontryagin dual of $\Sel_{\mathrm{ord}}(K,\DD)$ is expected to be supported in codimension one, as the \textit{Asai} main conjecture (over real quadratic fields) would predict that its divisor is generated by the two-variable $p$-adic $L$-function.
+\begin{remark} The Pontryagin dual of $\Sel_{\mathrm{ord}}(K,\DD)$ is expected to be supported in codimension one, as the \textit{Asai} main conjecture over real quadratic fields would predict that its divisor is generated by the two-variable $p$-adic $L$-function.
 The usual Greenberg primitive Selmer group consists of global cohomology classes that are unramified at all primes $l \neq p$ and satisfy a ``Panchishkin condition'' at $p$.
 On the other hand, the primitive Selmer groups $\Sel_{\mathrm{ur},p}(K,\DD)$ and $\Sel_{\Int}(K,\DD)$ consist of global cohomology classes that are unramified at all primes $l \neq p$ but with stricter conditions at $p$.
-It thus appears reasonably likely that the Pontryagin duals $\Sel_{\mathrm{ur},p}(K,\DD)^\vee$ and $\Sel_{\Int}(K,\DD)^\vee$ are supported in codimension greater than one.
-While these expectations are motivated by Greenberg's pseudonullity conjectures \cite[Conjecture 3.5]{MR1846466} (see also the discussion in \cite[Section 1.3]{Lei_2020}), our setting is different since we do not include the cyclotomic $\Z_p$-extension.
+It thus appears likely that the Pontryagin duals $\Sel_{\mathrm{ur},p}(K,\DD)^\vee$ and $\Sel_{\Int}(K,\DD)^\vee$ are supported in codimension greater than one.
+While these expectations are motivated by Greenberg's pseudonullity conjectures \cite[Conjecture 3.5]{MR1846466} (see also \cite[Section 1.3]{Lei_2020}), our setting is different since we do not include the cyclotomic $\Z_p$-extension.

-We also note that here that we use the hypotheses \ref{hyp:congruence1} and \ref{hyp:congruence2} along with Ribet's method to produce elements in \textit{primitive} Selmer groups (that appear in the formulation of the pseudonullity conjectures) as opposed to producing elements only in \textit{non-primitive} Selmer groups (which is usually sufficient for proving main conjectures). \end{remark}
+We also note here that we use the hypotheses \ref{hyp:congruence1} and \ref{hyp:congruence2} along with Ribet's method to produce elements in \textit{primitive} Selmer groups (that appear in the formulation of the pseudonullity conjectures) as opposed to producing elements only in \textit{non-primitive} Selmer groups (which is usually sufficient for proving main conjectures). \end{remark}